dynamsoft-docs/license-server-docs/about/terms.md

 ## License 2.0

-License 2.0 is the second-generation licensing protocol designed and implemented by Dynamsoft in our products such as Dynamsoft Barcode Reader and Dynamic Web TWAIN, etc.
+License 2.0 is the second-generation licensing protocol designed and implemented by Dynamsoft for our products, including Dynamsoft Barcode Reader, Dynamic Web TWAIN, and more.

 The following table shows the differences between License 1.0 and 2.0